 This is one of the most common misconceptions that prevails among people.
 They can skip the sunscreen if they are staying indoors or if it's not sunny outside.
 However, they tend to be unaware of harmful UV A rays being emitted from indoor lights.
 Screens we use or work on exposing us to premature aging.
 Hence, it is very important to give your skin the protection it needs.
 Apply a minimum of 30 Spf when staying or working indoors.

 I generally do not believe that whatever is trending on Instagram is authentic and can be held accountable for.
 But if a trend certainly has a thorough explanation for the benefit it says to offer, I vouch for it.
 Applying the same on three finger sunscreen application trend which has been making the whole Instagram go gaga is just the right kind of approach every individual should inculcate.
 But it actually is correct to use two strips of sunscreen should be squeezed from the tip to the base of the index and middle fingers and applied to the face and neck .

 But the researchers note that many people may be unwilling to cover themselves or their families with such a copious layer of sunscreen.

-An alternative would be to apply one finger’s worth of sunscreen initially — knowing that the amount of protection will only be about half of the SPF written on the bottle — and then reapply another fingertip worth of product within a half hour of the initial application.
+An alternative would be to apply one finger's worth of sunscreen initially -- knowing that the amount of protection will only be about half of the SPF written on the bottle.
+After that reapply another fingertip worth of product within a half hour of the initial application.
 Application of sunscreen using 2 finger length ensures it is being applied thoroughly and evenly on the face ensuring maximum protection from sun .
 An individual should always follow the ¼-½ teaspoon rule when it comes to identify the right quantity of sunscreen for face and neck .
 You must ensure that the sunscreen you apply is of minimum 30 Spf and offers broad spectrum protection.

 In addition to my insights on sunscreen.
 Here are certain tips on how to apply sunscreen: